achal1304/One2N_GoBootcamp/wordcount/README.md

 This project provides a high-performance word count utility (`wc`) for processing text files.
 It is designed to handle large files (5GB+) efficiently by leveraging buffered reads and concurrent processing.
 The utility offers functionality similar to the standard `wc` command on Linux, with added support for multiple files and interactive input mode.

+This utility is built based on problem statement by One2N as a part of One2N Bootcamp - https://one2n.io/go-bootcamp/go-projects/word-count-in-go

 ---

 ## Features